-Inditex Sales Climb 13% in First Quarter with ‘Strong Growth Opportunity’ Ahead
+Inditex Sales Climb 13% in First Quarter With ‘Strong Growth Opportunity’ Ahead

 The company said it expects increased sales productivity in its stores going forward while growth of gross space in 2023 will be around 3 percent.
 It also expects a negative 2.5 percent currency impact on sales in the full year.

-Ordinary capital expenditure will be around 1.6 billion euros with the continued rollout of the new Zara store design, which offers self-checkout areas, click and collect points, in-store silos and stockrooms.
+Ordinary capital expenditure will be around 1.6 billion euros in the full fiscal year with the continued rollout of the new Zara store design, which offers self-checkout areas, click and collect points, in-store silos and stockrooms.

 The company added that hardware to implement the new security technology and eliminate hard tags will be available in all Zara stores globally by July with the aim to start test operations in the fall/winter 2023 season.